-living in Mathare, a low-income (slum) settlement in Nairobi The Youth Enterprise Grant (YEG) pilot project is a two-year intervention, implemented by cash transfer specialists GiveDirectly (GD) with funding from MasterCard Foundation, FSD Africa and the Google Impact Challenge (GIC) Fund.
+living in Mathare, a low-income (slum) settlement in Nairobi The Youth Enterprise Grant (YEG) pilot project is a two-year intervention, implemented by cash transfer specialists GiveDirectly (GD) with support from Mastercard Foundation, FSD Africa and the Google Impact Challenge (GIC) Fund.
 The pilot project is providing enterprise grants and a smartphone to, primarily, young people (aged 18-35 years) living in Mathare, a low-income (slum) settlement in Nairobi.
-Over 1,000 youth have been identified and selected as part of existing group structures in Mathare (many with saving and credit functions) purposively selected to ensure broad geographic coverage and a roughly even split of recipient gender.
+Over 1,000 young people have been identified and selected as part of existing group structures in Mathare (many with saving and credit functions) specifically selected to ensure broad geographic coverage and a roughly even split of recipient gender.
 The payments, totalling approximately \$1,200 per beneficiary are made via mobile money.
 The first payments to recipients began in November 2018.
-Half the beneficiaries are receiving the payments as three lump sum payments within three to four months of enrolment on the programme.
+Half the beneficiaries are receiving the payments as three lump sum payments within three to four months of enrolment into the project.
 The other half are receiving them as monthly payments of approximately \$50 for two years.